Marcos7485/Hunts_UserListApp/README.md

 With this project, you will have a functional Laravel application that consumes an external API and displays user data in a table with edit and delete options, meeting the requested requirements.

-**Note:** This project is purely educational and does not implement actual edit and delete functionality for user data, as there is no database involved.
+**Note:** This project is purely educational and does not implement actual edit and delete functionality for user data, and there is no database involved.